 September 2015; 306 pages

-Another teen fiction book by the brilliant John Green is The Fault in Our Stars
+Other teen fiction books by the brilliant John Green include An Abundance of Katherines , Turtles All the Way Down, and the stupendous The Fault in Our Stars

 You might also enjoy teen fiction The Perks of Being a Wallflower by Stephen Chobsky